-Sanders, at Dem debate, draws immediate fire from Bloomberg over alleged support from Russia
+Sanders, at Dem debate, draws fire from all sides on alleged Russia support, unprecedented spending plans

-Bernie Sanders faced quick criticism in Tuesday night's Democratic debate, as the self-described democratic socialist for the first time is considered the race's undisputed frontrunner -- even as he has rankled several members of his own party with some head-turning comments on communism in Cuba.
+Bernie Sanders faced quick criticism from all sides in Tuesday night's Democratic debate, as the self-described democratic socialist for the first time is considered the race's undisputed frontrunner -- even as he has rankled several members of his own party with some head-turning comments on communism in Cuba.

 Seconds into the event, Sanders downplayed historic-low unemployment numbers by saying the economy was only going well for "people like" former New York Mayor Mike Bloomberg -- prompting Bloomberg to quickly bring up recent reports that Russia is working to help Sanders' campaign.